-- Raymond Bradley to the MA State House Forum on Climate Change & Resiliency, Boston: March 25, 2015
+When Does Choice of Downscaling Method Matter in Decision Making?
+Raymond Bradley to the MA State House Forum on Climate Change & Resiliency, Boston: March 25, 2015

 Ambarish Karmalkar on Global warming to the Water Supply Citizens Advisory Committee (WSCAC) to Massachusetts Water Resources Authority (MWRA) meeting in Southborough, MA: May 12, 2015

 - Ambarish Karmalkar to the Climate Change and Wetlands panel at the Annual Meeting 2015 of the Society of Wetland Scientists in Providence, RI: May 31-June 4, 2015

-- NE CSC News: State-level Climate Projections, April 20, 2016
+- NE CASC News: State-level Climate Projections, April 20, 2016